stylepatrick/binance-balance-cosumer/README.md

 # binance-balance-cosumer
  Spring Boot 2 REST API Consumer for Binance.
 Used to get spot, stacking and saving balance of coins/token from Binance account.
+For historical analysis balances are stored to Database storage.
 Basic Auth used for security.

 ### Endpoints:
 - api/balance/stats/full -> returns stats of all tokens/coins + detail amount for each coin